“Rule number one: Don’t fuck with librarians.” – Neil Gaiman

 Kevin Michael Klipfel:

-I received my M.A. in philosophy from Virginia Tech in 2007 and was an instructor of philosophy, teaching moral, political, and existential philosophy for several years before going to library school.
+I received my M.A. in philosophy from Virginia Tech in 2007 and was for several years an instructor of philosophy, teaching moral, political, and existential philosophy; in 2009 I was a “Favorite Faculty” nominee, a student-nominated award at Virginia Tech.
 I graduated in May 2013 with my M.S.L.S. from the University of North Carolina at Chapel Hill. where my master’s paper, on student engagement and information literacy, was awarded the “Dean’s Achievement Award” for the Best Master’s Paper of 2013 in the School of Information & Library Science.
 I am interested in applying research in educational psychology, critical thinking, and humanistic and existential psychotherapy to learner-centered information literacy instruction.
 I live and work in Los Angeles.

 Some of my work: